n-essio/queryable/README.md

 # @Queryable

  It's a maven plugin to generate quickly java classes for rest controllers using with Quarkus and Hibernate Panache, with Hibernate @Filters on @Entity classes annotated.

- Normally we use this paradigm to developing quarkus rest app:
+ Normally we use the following paradigm to developing quarkus rest app.

-- entities with some hibernate filters:
+1 - writing entities with some hibernate filters:
 ```
 @Entity
 @Table(name = "customers")